 – Victoria Field

 Q – It’s often said that one should write what one knows, but do you think you also write to find out what you feel and know emotionally?

-VF – I tend to write about what is emotionally true, so although I’ve published a memoir which includes ‘facts’ (although what a fact is is debatable!), I’ve also written three plays.
-These encompass widely different themes, but in retrospect I now see they all concern father figures…
+VF – I tend to write about what is emotionally true, so although I’ve published a memoir that includes ‘facts’ (although what a fact is is debatable!), I’ve also written three plays.
+These encompass widely different themes, but in retrospect, I now see they all concern father figures…

 Q – How can poetry be used therapeutically, and how is it different from using journaling therapeutically?